pulibrary/princeton_ansible/roles/pul_nomad/README.md

 The "gossip encryption key" is a key used to encrypt communication between Consul server installs.
 We use the same key for both Consul & Nomad.

-### BIND
+#### BIND

 Consul runs a DNS interface on port 8600, but most applications look for DNS on port 53.
 We install BIND as the host's caching resolver.
 It forwards requests for `*.consul` to `127.0.0.1:8600` and other requests to Princeton's DNS servers.

 We don't run Consul on port 53 because while it can forward DNS requests to other Princeton's DNS it overrides their TTL to be 0, which will quickly overwhelm Princeton's DNS server.

-#### Configuring BIND
+##### Configuring BIND

-The shared [`bind9`](../bind9/README.md) role manages the resolver.
-On Ubuntu, its main options are in `/etc/bind/named.conf.options` and its Consul forwarding zone is in `/etc/bind/consul.conf`.
+The shared [`bind9`](../bind9/README.md) role manages the resolver, while this role owns the Consul forwarding zone.
+On Ubuntu, the main options are in `/etc/bind/named.conf.options` and the Consul forwarding zone is in `/etc/bind/consul.conf`.
 The migration stops and removes dnsmasq before BIND starts, ensuring only BIND can claim TCP and UDP port 53 after a reboot.

-#### Debugging BIND
+##### Debugging BIND

 Compare `dig @127.0.0.1 -p 8600 consul.service.consul SRV` with
 `dig @127.0.0.1 consul.service.consul SRV`.
 The first query tests Consul